 25 Things You Never Knew About 'When Harry Met Sally...'

-25 fun facts for the 25th anniversary of the Meg Ryan and Billy Crystal classic.
+Fun facts for the anniversary of the Meg Ryan and Billy Crystal classic.

-Exactly 25 years ago today, Columbia Pictures expanded the limited release of an unheralded romantic comedy to do battle against two big budget behemoths already in theaters: Batman and Indiana Jones and the Last Crusade.
+More than 30 years ago, Columbia Pictures expanded the limited release of an unheralded romantic comedy to do battle against two big budget behemoths already in theaters: Batman and Indiana Jones and the Last Crusade.
 The little rom-com was garnering critical attention and strong word of mouth for its great script and universal central theme: Can men and women just be friends?

 That movie was When Harry Met Sally... of course, and it would go on to become one of the surprise hits of 1989.
 It raked in over $90 million (on a reported $15 million budget) and snagged a Best Original Screenplay Oscar Nomination for writer Nora Ephron.